Newton–Cotes formulas: Instability for high degree

 A Newton–Cotes formula of any degree n can be constructed.
 However, for large n a Newton–Cotes rule can sometimes suffer from catastrophic Runge's phenomenon where the error grows exponentially for large n.
-Methods such as Gaussian quadrature and Clenshaw–Curtis quadrature with unequally spaced points (clustered at the endpoints of the integration interval) are stable and much more accurate, and are normally preferred to Newton–Cotes.
-If these methods cannot be used, because the integrand is only given at the fixed equidistributed grid, then Runge's phenomenon can be avoided by using a composite rule, as explained below.
+For functions where high-order derivatives are known to be smoooth, methods such as Gaussian quadrature and Clenshaw–Curtis quadrature with unequally spaced sample points (clustered at the endpoints of the integration interval) are stable and give greater precision per function evaluation, and are normally preferred to Newton–Cotes.
+If these methods cannot be used, because the integrand is only given at the fixed equidistributed grid or because the integrand is not sufficiently smooth, then Runge's phenomenon can be avoided by using a composite rule, as explained below.

 Alternatively, stable Newton–Cotes formulas can be constructed using least-squares approximation instead of interpolation.
 This allows building numerically stable formulas even for high degrees.

 Closed Newton–Cotes formulas

 This table lists some of the Newton–Cotes formulas of the closed type.
 For $0 \le i \le n$, let $x_i = a + ih$ where $h = \frac{b - a}{n}$, and $f_i = f(x_i)$.